SamuelDAlencar/SamuelDAlencar/README.md

  Having always had contact with technology and games since I was a child, I created an immense passion for this world and then decided to take it for life.
 I started studying for front-end development in 2020 through online courses, and now I'm a Trybe student, currently studying deployment in back-end.
 Passionate for technology, languages, philosophie, music, sports, and the idea of learning in general.

- - Routine based in Coding, playing guitar, studying languages (currently french and Libras), studying philosophie (now focusing on Stoicism), skating, calisthenics, writing and reading 📑
+ - Routine based in Coding, playing guitar, keyboard, studying languages, philosophie, skating, calisthenics, yoga, writing and reading 📑
- - Completely in love with birds (Lilith 🐦 Eva 🐤 and Lorin 🦜 are my darlings 💚)
+ - Completely in love with birds 🦜💚
  - Moved by all kinds of music 🎶 (my playlists goes from German Rock to Kazakhstan Opera 💃)
  - Baby steps is the key 👶
  - Contact me 💌: sarl.2001@hotmail.com